nedtaylor/athena/docs/joss/paper.md

 This design supports rapid experimentation with new architectures.
 For example, implementations of new graph-based layers, different neural operator functions, and custom physics-informed loss functions can be added as independent modules while maintaining compatibility with the existing training framework.

-Automatic differentiation is implemented within the library to enable gradient-based optimisation across arbitrary model architectures.
+Automatic differentiation is implemented within the library via use of the [`diffstruc`](https://github.com/nedtaylor/diffstruc) library to enable gradient-based optimisation across arbitrary model architectures.
 This can increase memory usage and computational cost, but it allows for flexible model design without requiring manual derivation of gradients.
 This functionality is particularly important for physics-informed neural networks, where derivatives of the model output with respect to its inputs must be evaluated as part of the training objective.